nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Editing a group: `group /edit`
 Edits an existing group so that you can change the details of a group.<br>

+You only have to supply delimiters for the details you wish to edit.
+However, the `/gid` delimiter is compulsory to identify the group you wish to edit.

 >Format: `group /edit /gid [GROUP_ID] {/n [GROUP_NAME] /pl [NAME1 NAME2...]}`
 >* `[GROUP_ID]` refers to the unique identifier of the group.